harism/android-pagecurl/README.md

 radius becomes zero, making it more of a 2D effect.
 And likewise folding the paper so that curl radius is constant most of the characteristics remain - most importantly there is a line - at center of this 'cylinder' - which has constant slope not dependent on radius.
-Its distance varies only.
+Its distance from the point you're holding the paper varies only.
 Using such approach makes handling curl position based on touch events a lot easier compared to using a cone as solid curling is done around.<br/>
 <br/>
 Curl/cylinder is defined with three parameters, position, which is any point on a line collinear to curl.
 Direction vector which tells direction curl 'opens to'.
 And curl/cylinder